DeepeshKafalatiya/KachraSnap-AI/README.md

 📄 Open Source Licensing
 This project is open-source and structured in compliance with the MIT License.
 Review the LICENSE file repository entry for strict regulatory usage guidelines.
+Give us a star if you like our project ..